Aliases for CCR6 Gene

 This gene encodes a member of the beta chemokine receptor family, which is predicted to be a seven transmembrane protein similar to G protein-coupled receptors.
 The gene is preferentially expressed by immature dendritic cells and memory T cells.
 The ligand of this receptor is macrophage inflammatory protein 3 alpha (MIP-3 alpha).
 This receptor has been shown to be important for B-lineage maturation and antigen-driven B-cell differentiation, and it may regulate the migration and recruitment of dentritic and T cells during inflammatory and immunological responses.
 Alternatively spliced transcript variants that encode the same protein have been described for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CCR6 Gene

 CCR6 (C-C Motif Chemokine Receptor 6) is a Protein Coding gene.
-Diseases associated with CCR6 include Diffuse Cutaneous Systemic Sclerosis and Limited Scleroderma.
-Among its related pathways are Peptide ligand-binding receptors and Defensins.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
+Diseases associated with CCR6 include Limited Scleroderma and Diffuse Cutaneous Systemic Sclerosis.
+Among its related pathways are Defensins and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
 An important paralog of this gene is CCR7.

 UniProtKB/Swiss-Prot for CCR6 Gene